antonioacg/infra-management/BOOTSTRAP.md

 **What It Does:**
 - k3s cluster deployment with tier-based resource allocation
+- Data-at-rest encryption (two-layer: etcd + LUKS)
+  - etcd encryption for all Kubernetes secrets (all platforms)
+  - LUKS container encryption for node storage (Linux only)
 - MinIO S3-compatible storage (for future Terraform remote state)
 - PostgreSQL database (for future state locking)
 - Bootstrap namespace creation